Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 Obviously, $\p$-harmonic actions include those that satisfy, for every $x\in \mathbb R$,

 This will be called the {\bf \textit{Derriennic property}}, as it corresponds to a weak form of a property studied by Derriennic in~\cite{Derriennic} in the more general context of Markov processes on the line (not necessarily coming from a group action).
-Quite suprisingly, all $\p$-harmonic actions do satisfy this property.
+Quite surprisingly, as was cleverly noticed by Kleptsyn, all $\p$-harmonic actions satisfy this property. \vsp